spatie/dashboard.spatie.be-external-sensors/README.md

+**WIP: This repo is a wip - indoor air quality data is not working yet**

 # External sensors for dashboard.spatie.be

-**WIP: this project is a wip - indoor air quality data is not working yet**

 Small Node.js script to report **office temperatures** and **indoor air quality** to the [Spatie dashboard](https://github.com/spatie/dashboard.spatie.be).
 Uses the 1-wire bus and IC2 on a Raspberry Pi to read data from external sensors.